ggarra13/mrv2/docs/sphinx/en/user_docs/preferences.rst

 .. topic:: Scrub Sensitivity

 	   How fast or slow does dragging the mouse work when scrubbing.

+.. topic:: Auto Scrub Playback

+	   When this is on, scrubbing will automatically start playback so that audio can be heard.
+Note that this makes scrubbing start-up a tad slower.

 Timeline
 ========